wp-plugins/nextgen-facebook/readme.txt

 <!-- NextGEN Facebook OG Meta Tags END -->
 `

 NextGEN Facebook OG is being actively developed and supported.
-You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup notes, and if you have questions or suggestions, post them on the NextGEN Facebook OG [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).
+You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
+If you have questions or suggestions, post them on the NextGEN Facebook OG [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).
 Your comment or suggestion will be answered in a timely manner.

 == Installation ==